Huracan-project/huracanpy/paper/paper.md

 * Plot:
     HuracanPy currently embeds a small number of functions which are meant mostly for preliminary visualisation.
     These include plotting the track points, and the track density.
-    Due to the package being built on xarray, xarray's plot function can be used.
+    Due to the package being built on Xarray, Xarray's plot function can be used.
-    We leave it to the user to build more elaborate plots using their preferred libraries, noting that xarray in particular works well with seaborn.
+    We leave it to the user to build more elaborate plots using their preferred libraries, noting that Xarray in particular works well with seaborn.

-Where possible, functions have been made unit aware by using the accessor and wrapper from metpy [@metpy], which converts the inputs into a pint quantity [@pint] internally using the units from the xarray variable's attributes.
+Where possible, functions have been made unit aware by using the accessor and wrapper from MetPy [@metpy], which converts the inputs into a Pint quantity [@pint] internally using the units from the Xarray variable's attributes.

 # Perspectives